Drinking Water: Groundwater Standards

 Imidacloprid

-The groundwater standards for imidacloprid were recommended in Cycle 10 (2019).
+DHS recommended groundwater standards for imidacloprid in Cycle 10 (2019).
+However, these standards were not adopted in administrative rule.*

 Imidacloprid is a pesticide that is used to control a variety of insects.
 Studies have shown that exposure to high levels of imidacloprid may cause affect the thyroid and reproduction and cause neurological and glucose regulation problems.